-AAMI offers a range of programs designed to meet the needs of active and retired military personnel.
+AAMI offers a range of program options designed to meet the needs of eligible military personnel (Active Duty, Reserves, National Guard and Veterans).
 Tuition levels vary according to the program chosen.
 Please contact the Admissions Office to determine which of the academic programs and tuition levels are appropriate for you.